— ◆ —

 Readiness and Resources

 Enthusiasm is not readiness.
-This section tells you whether the engagement will have real momentum.
 Write the success metric verbatim — it becomes the benchmark everything is measured against.

 "What is your timeline for wanting to see real change?"